Feet Funding for 2 Year Olds

 How do I apply?

-You do not have to live in Surrey to apply but you will need to take your 15 hours of free early education at a childcare provider in Surrey.
+You do not have to live in Surrey to apply but you will need to take your free hours at a childcare provider in Surrey.
 If the childcare you use is in a London borough or neighbouring council you will need to contact that area's Family Information Service to apply for the funding.

 If you do not have access to a printer you can request a copy of the form through our online enquiry form (please put FEET application form in the What is your enquiry? box).

 Applications should only be made one term before your child is eligible for funding.
-When the FEET team receive your application they will check your eligibility and then write or email you to let you know if you qualify.
+When the Finance and Practice team receive your application they will check your eligibility and then write or email you to let you know if you qualify.

-Any applications received before one term in advance of funding will be held on file and you will only hear from the FEET team at the beginning of the term your child turns two.
+Any applications received before one term in advance of funding will be held on file and you will only hear from the Finance and Practice team at the beginning of the term your child turns two.

-Once your eligibility has been confirmed by the FEET team you can continue to receive the funding even if your circumstances change and you no longer meet the qualifying criteria.
+Once your eligibility has been confirmed you can continue to receive the funding even if your circumstances change and you no longer meet the qualifying criteria.

 How can I find a childcare provider offering FEET?